 So how can Stoicism help here?

 Using the rubber band analogy, a case could be made that Marcus Aurelius default setting was that of an introvert.
-Regardless of circumstances he was always able to return to himself –
+Regardless of the circumstances, he was always able to return to himself:

-But as we know, there are certain Stoic principles whose adoption is easier as an extrovert.
+But as we know, there are certain Stoic principles that are easier to adopt as an extrovert.
 The following table may help to make this point clearer, outlining which characteristics are advantageous to a Stoic and thereby showing how it can be useful for extroverts to be more introverted and vice versa.